-The Citi ThankYou® Premier Card has re-launched with a new sign-up bonus and purchase rewards structure.
+The Citi ThankYou® Premier Card has re-launched from our partner Citi, with a new sign-up bonus and purchase rewards structure.
 Get 50,000 bonus ThankYou Points as follows:

 - Earn 20,000 bonus points after you make $2,000 in purchases within the first 3 months of account opening.